Troubleshooting

 Diagnosis: Boostrap data was not entered into the setup script when prompted.

-Repair: Provide the SEC bootstrap data generated in CDO UI when prompted for the bootstrap data input when onboarding.
+Repair: Provide the SEC bootstrap data generated in Security Cloud Control UI when prompted for the bootstrap data input when onboarding.

 Bootstrap config file does not exist

-Message: ERROR Cannot bootstrap Secure Event Connector for tenant: <tenant_name>, bootstrap config file ("/usr/local/CDO/es_bootstrapdata") does not exist, exiting.
+Message: ERROR Cannot bootstrap Secure Event Connector for tenant: <tenant_name>, bootstrap config file ("/usr/local/Security Cloud Control/es_bootstrapdata") does not exist, exiting.

-Diagnosis: SEC Bootstrap data file("/usr/local/CDO/es_bootstrapdata") is not present.
+Diagnosis: SEC Bootstrap data file("/usr/local/Security Cloud Control/es_bootstrapdata") is not present.

-Repair:Place the SEC bootstrap data generated in CDO UI onto the file /usr/local/CDO/es_bootstrapdata and try onboarding again.
+Repair:Place the SEC bootstrap data generated in Security Cloud Control UI onto the file /usr/local/Security Cloud Control/es_bootstrapdata and try onboarding again.

 1. Repeat onboarding procedure.